Rethink and redesign the web and CMS strategies for Eriks

 Eriks is an international industrial provider for mechanical components and associated technical services and solutions.
 In its transition from traditional component provider to MRO (maintenance, repair and operations) supplier, the corporate is in an urgent need for holistic strategy and design system to reshape its brand image and encapsulate all its subsidiaries globally.

-The first version of new corporate identity is live recently.
+The new corporate identity is live currently.

 Team: Bas Poppink (Senior Art Director), Koen Huiskamp (Visual Designer), Lisette Halff (Project Manager), Peter Pronk (Front-end Developer)

 06/2017 – 07/2017

 The client approached us with the problem of their currently weak digital presence and lack of message on their MRO services.

 This project is the starting point of their digital transformation to rebuild the whole brand identity and to improve usabilities across websites under the global strategy of “One Eriks”.